E3SM-Project/polaris/docs/users_guide/ocean/tasks/baroclinic_channel.md

 Polaris includes includes 5 baroclinic channel test cases.
 All test cases have at least 2 steps, `init`, which defines the mesh and initial conditions for the model, and some variation on `forward` (given another name in many test cases to distinguish multiple forward runs), which performs time integration of the model.

+## suppported models

+These tasks support only MPAS-Ocean.

 ## mesh